DevsparZeroGitHubUser/hello-world/READMEiOs.md

 - (void)ScanSimilarityResults:(bool)nameIsSimilar documentNoIsSimilar:(bool)documentNoIsSimilar frontBackIsSimilar:(bool)frontBackIsSimilar;
 ```
 <b>Description:</b>
 Callback function that provides Text Similarity features.
-Only applicable if the app has execute `setPreDeployment` function.
+Only applicable if the app has executed `setPreDeployment` function.
 Used to determine the legitimacy of the ID Card.<br>
 <b>Parameters:</b>
 * nameIsSimilar : Show whether the name obtained from Scanner is similar to the value submitted in `setPreDeployment` function.
 * documentNoIsSimilar : Show whether the document number obtained from Scanner is similar to the value submitted in `setPreDeployment` function.